andyfitzsuse/andyfitz.github.io/posts/generative-design.md

 The benefits of this approach means you discover your answers to the most beautiful of questions:

->  What must **stay the same** so that everything else can change?"
+>  What must **stay the same** so that<br>everything else can change?"

 The answer is what frees us up to explore new horizons:

->  Observe is constant, discover what can **constantly change**
+>  Observe what is constant,<br>discover what can **constantly change**

 In this case we're going to use `SVG`,  but you could just as easily use plain ol HTML and `div`'s.
-I'm not going to use `canvas` or even SVG Filters because at the end I want a nice vector PDF poster.
+I'm not going to use `canvas` or even Filters because at the end I want a nice vector PDF poster and not a heavy rasterized asset.

 ``` xml
 <body>